Abiola Ajimobi: Political career

 In 2003, Abiola Adeyemi Ajimobi became a Senator of the Republic of Nigeria.
 Ajimobi was a principal officer in the Senate, serving as the Deputy Minority leader of the Senate.
 In 2007, Ajimobi contested the gubernatorial election under the umbrella of the All Nigeria Peoples Party but lost.
 Ajimobi contested again in 2011 under the Action Congress of Nigeria and won.

-Known as the Architect of the Modern Oyo State, Ajimobi contested for second term in an election that took place on 11 April 2015 under the All Progressive Congress for re-election and won.
+Known as the Architect of the Modern Oyo State, Ajimobi contested for second term in an election that took place on 11 April 2015 under the All Progressives Congress for re-election and won.
 In the event of his re-election into office as the Governor, Ajimobi became the first person to occupy the seat twice and in succession.
 He was declared the winner of the Oyo State gubernatorial election by the Independent National Electoral Commission.

 Ajimobi was elected as the All Progressivse Congress Oyo South senatorial candidate on 28 September 2018.
 He lost in the 2019 senatorial elections to Kola Balogun of Peoples Democratic Party.

-On June 16, 2020, he was appointed as the acting national chairman of the All Progressives Congress (APC) by the National Working Committee (NWC) of the party.
+On 16 June 2020, he was appointed as the acting national chairman of the All Progressives Congress (APC) by the National Working Committee (NWC) of the party.